Julia sets with Ahlfors-regular conformal dimension one: Introduction

-\proofstep{Non-hyperbolic \pcf crochet maps.} The proof in this paper relies on two results: asymptotic $p$-conformal energies and the decomposition theory in \cite{DHS_Decomp}.
-The decomposition theory works for non-hyperbolic rational maps as well.
-However, it is still in progress by D.\@ Thurston, to generalize the theory of asymptotic $p$-conformal energies to the case of non-hyperbolic rational maps.
-We expect that the proof in this paper would still work for non-hyperbolic crochet maps with the generalized notion of asymptotic $p$-conformal energies.
+The proofs of the main theorems in this paper rely on two theories: the theory of asymptotic $p$-conformal energies by D.~Thurston, and the decomposition theory by Dudko--Hlushchanka--Schleicher.
+The decomposition theory applies to non-hyperbolic rational maps as well.
+However, the generalization of asymptotic $p$-conformal energies to non-hyperbolic rational maps is still a work in progress.
+The author expects that the proofs in this paper would remain valid for non-hyperbolic crochet maps using the generalized notion of asymptotic $p$-conformal energies.
+See Section~\ref{sec:non-hyp} for further details.

-Below is a brief summary of key ideas in the proof of Theorem \ref{theorem:main} and relevant sections.